agrimal/minidatacenter/docs/host_install_guide.md

 zfs import -f rpool
 ```

-35. You can now log in your freshly installed Ubuntu 18.04 server and start installing and configuring LXD
+35. You can now log in your freshly installed Ubuntu 18.04 server and start installing and configuring LXD.